kilanmundera/Splunk-Saved-Searches-Bulk-Updater/README.md

 ## Support

 For any questions or issues, feel free to open an issue in the repository or contact the author.

----

-This `README.md` file covers the basic usage, argument details, and provides examples to help users understand how to run the script effectively.
-Let me know if you'd like to add or modify any section!